afzalamu/AMU-Internship/Week4/readme.md

 Feel free to explore the files in this directory to examine the circuit schematics, simulation results, and any accompanying documentation.
 The op-amp designs presented here are not only crucial in analog design but also serve as a foundation for more complex circuitry.

-*Note: The content in this repository is the intellectual property of the Analog Design Internship program.
-Unauthorized distribution, modification, or use of this content is strictly prohibited.*